BarbzCodez/BarbzCodez/README.md

 2. Under **Changes** you should see all the files you added, click on the plus symbol on **Changes** to stage your changes.
 3. Add a descriptive commit message like: _Adding resume and theme_.
 4. Click on **Commit**.
-5. Click on **Synch Changes**.
+5. Click on **Sync Changes**.

-If done successfully, you should see the changes made on visual studio code on the Repo with the format **YourGitHubUsername/YourGitHubUsername.github.io** on your Browser.
+If done successfully, you should see the changes made in visual studio code on the Repo which you can find using **YourGitHubUsername/YourGitHubUsername.github.io** on your Browser.

 ![commit changes](/images/6_commit_your_changes.gif)